This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Conclusion

-Let’s review some of the key takeaways from this blog post.
+Let’s review the key takeaways from this blog post.
 Here are the first few:

 Keep your applications stateless.
 Store all your data in dedicated data stores.